What is the remarriage trap – and the key to avoiding it

 Let’s say you’ve gone through the divorce process but didn’t finalise your financial split with a formal consent order.
 This can happen for lots of reasons, maybe you and your ex made a verbal agreement, or perhaps you just wanted to move on as quickly as possible and avoid more paperwork.
 It’s a common scenario, especially in amicable breakups where things seem settled or finances are less complex.

-But here’s the issue: if you go on to remarry before resolving those financial ties, you can no longer apply to the court for certain types of financial support from your ex.
-This includes:
+However, if you do not ‘open’ your financial claims and you go on to remarry, you can no longer apply to the court for certain types of financial support from your ex.

 • Property adjustments or equity transfer